ldev1281/hetzner-debian-installer/README.md

 The installation script runs automatically within a detached `screen` session.

+> **ℹ️ Note:**
+> During the first interactive run, your chosen parameters will automatically be saved into `hetzner-debian-installer.conf.bash`.
+> You can reuse this file to perform future installations non-interactively.

 **In case of SSH connection loss**, reconnect and resume the installation by running:
 ```bash
 screen -r debian_install